 The steps that help regular folks get to FI are going to be different from the ones high-income earners take to get there.
 Are you up to the challenge?

-By following the steps below you can have more money in your budget each month.
+By following the steps below, you can have more money available in your budget each month.
 That means more money to save and invest, and that extra money is what is going to help you achieve your goal of FI.

-Let’s say that by following the steps below you find an extra $1,000 in your budget each month that you can save and invest.
+Let’s say that, by following the steps below, you find an extra $1,000 in your budget each month: money you can save and invest.
 If you earn an average market return of 9% and invest that money for 25 years, you’ll end up with more than $1,000,000.

 And if you continue to earn 5% on that money going forward, you can take out $50,000 each year to live on.

 Here are some steps you can take to find that extra $1,000 (or more) per month to reach your personal FI goals.

 1. Create a Solid and Strict Budget and Stick to It

 If you’re a low or medium-income earner, there’s no doubt that you’re going to have to live on a stricter budget than your high-income earning friends if you want to achieve financial independence.

 You’ll need to be strict about minimizing expenses so that you have more money to save and invest each month.
 Some expenses that might need to go include: